drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

-DFD Dictionary
+#DFD Dictionary

-Entites:
+ ##Entities:

-  Manager - Individual responsible for oversight and editing of software packages and results.
++ *Manager:*  The individual responsbile for software packages.

-  Developer - Individual whose primiary responsibility is the creation of software packages through development.
++ *Developer:* The individual responsbile for the creation of software packages through coding.

- Process:
+##Processes